 After the excerpt, I talk about how biological differences among genders are often misconstrued and constrained, affecting our behaviors and often causing ripples of negative or ultimately unsatisfying interactions.
-I wrote most the second part while writing What Controls Us, originally thinking I would include it, but it didn’t fit.
+I wrote most the second part while writing Tools of Control.
 If you want to add something, feel free.
 I’d like to start a discussion.
 Opposing viewpoints that are not all in caps are welcome.
 Thanks for reading.

 “About 1.2 billion years ago life finally made an enormous change.
 The possibly lazy bacteria that inhabited earth changed its method of reproduction.
 During asexual reproduction, a single-celled organism would use its genetic material to make a virtually identical replica of itself, and this way of reproducing left very little room for life-forms to discover which traits would be best in the ecosystems they were born in.
 This is probably why life took so long to evolve.
 When these single cells learned to combine their genetic material through sexual reproduction, the rate of evolution increased greatly.

 Having certain genes can mean life or death or life for organisms, and those who live on generally spread their DNA with those certain beneficial genes to their offspring.
 The evolution of sexual reproduction increased variation in DNA and the rate of evolution.
-Harsh, drastically changing environments can make certain asexual, aquatic organisms begin to sexually reproduce.
+Even today harsh, drastically changing environments can make certain asexual, aquatic organisms begin to sexually reproduce.

 Contrary to common belief, gender can be very fluid.
 Some animals can change sexes during their lifetime (snails and clownfish are examples) and sex determination can be random and controlled by conditions like fluctuations in temperature.
-(The sex of alligators and certain other reptiles is determined by the temperature of the incubating egg.)
+The sex of alligators and certain other reptiles, for example, is determined by the temperature of the incubating egg.
 In communities of tropical clown fish, the most dominant individual is always female.
 The most dominant male will change its sex and become female if the most dominate female dies.

 Some organisms, aside from asexual ones, do not need a partner to reproduce.
 Some fertilize themselves.
 They have both male and female sex organs.
 Many humans are born hermaphrodites or “intersex.”
 According to the Intersex Society of North, one in 1500 babies are born with ambiguous genitalia.
 The Children’s Boston Hospital estimates the rate may be closer to one in 4500.
 These babies often have to undergo sex assignment surgery to make them male or female.

-Our understanding of male and female characteristics is fundamentally based on the differences we notice among the human sexes and many assume these are consistent throughout all plant and animal life, but this is not the case for many organisms (some of which I just mentioned.)
-Male humans tend to carry less fat and more lean weight.
-They are usually larger and stronger than their female counterparts because they were the “hunters and gatherers,” and female humans are generally smaller and less physically strong because their natural role has traditionally been to nurture and care for their offspring, owing largely to estrogens and the physical bonds that can be created during gestation, birth and childhood.
+Our understanding of male and female characteristics is fundamentally based on the differences we notice among the human sexes and many assume these are consistent throughout all plant and animal life, but this is not the case for all organisms as with those just mentioned.
+Male humans tend to carry less fat and have more lean weight.
+They are usually larger and stronger than their female counterparts.
+For these reasons, they were the “hunters and gatherers” in prehistoric times and some still assume this role.
+Female humans are generally smaller and less physically strong and because of this, their role has traditionally been to nurture and care for their offspring, owing largely to estrogens and the physical bonds that can be created during gestation, birth and childhood.
 However, these roles apply mostly to mammalian animals.
 In some species the roles are reversed and the females are much larger and stronger.
 Many falconiformes and owls exhibit these characteristics.

-One common difference between almost all genders is that male gametes are fertilized by female gametes.
+One common difference between almost all genders is that male gametes fertilize female gametes.
 Females create the zygote and carry offspring.
 Male sea horses, however, are exceptions.
 Female seahorses eject their eggs into the water column of the males who fertilize the female eggs, create zygotes in the process, and carry offspring in their brood pouches.

-In other animals, the size of male and female gametes also usually differs.
+Among other species, the size of male and female gametes also usually differs.
 The female human ovum (or egg) is 100,000 larger than a human sperm cell.
 But even the size of the male and female gametes is exactly the same in some species.
-Their reproduction is called isogamy.
 These organisms are nearly identical in appearance and very little separates them as either male or female, except that one “gender” always fertilizes the other “gender’s” gamete.
 These organisms are usually called + and – instead of male or female.
 There can also be more than two mating types.